BU-git/friends_photos_16/FriendsPhotosRESTAPI.md

 		---------- | -------- | -----------
 		photo_id | true | the photo id
         name | true | the photo name
-        event_id | true | the id of the event where there is the photo owner_id | true | the id of the owner of the photo
+        event_id | true | the id of the event where there is the photo.
+If you want to get the id but it is null - this means that the event was deleted owner_id | true | the id of the owner of the photo.
+If you want to get the id but it is null - this means that the account was deleted

 	* ### Get a photo file